oaaees/LichessPuzzleStormAnalysis/README.md

 ___________________________________________________

 ### Correlation
-Rapid has a correlation coefficient of 0.835 when compared with Puzzle Storm Score, while Blitz coefficient is 0.684
+Rapid has a correlation coefficient of 0.835 when compared with Puzzle Storm Score, while Puzzle Rating coefficient is 0.684

 ### Curves of Best fit
 For Rapid